Alik Griffin

 To start, I’ll say that I have the Samyang 35mm f1.2, the Neewer 35mm f1.2, and the 7Artisans 35mm f1.2 in the Fujifilm X mount, so I can talk a little about those lenses throughout this review.

 The Neewer 35mm f1.2 is sub-par, but it’s also the cheapest in terms of price.
-The 7Artisans 35mm f1.2 is a lot like the Neewer but at least it has fun build quality and some cool flaring pattern.
-The Pergear 35mm f1.2 is the first one of the cheap ones that I actually feel got the right balance of character and performance and it’s much less expensive than the 7Artisans.
+The 7Artisans 35mm f1.2 is a lot like the Neewer, but at least it has a fun build quality and some cool flaring patterns.
+The Pergear 35mm f1.2 is the first one the cheap one that I actually feel got the right balance of character and performance and it’s much less expensive than the 7Artisans.

 By making the lens a bit bigger than the 7Artisans or Neewer, Pergear was able to clean up the bokeh quite a bit and lock in a performance that’s overall a bit tamer.